vaginessa/inetify/README.md

-# Inetify is a Free Open Source Android tool providing two features related to Wifi networks:
+# Inetify is a Free Open Source Android tool providing two features related to Wifi networks

 - Give a notification if a Wifi network does not provide internet access